build-on-aws/conversation-with-your-architecture/README.md

 logging.basicConfig(level=logging.DEBUG, format="%(message)s")
 ```

-This will provide more detailed output about the conversation flow and tool invocations.
+This will provide more detailed output about the conversation flow.

 ## Security